VergaraC/Dados_P3/README.md

 UFC predictor is a machine learning program made in python that predicts the winner of a UFC fight.
-It was made  as a project for Data Science class at Insper by Victor Vergara Arcoverde de A. Cavalcanti, Edgard Ortiz Neto and Henrique Mualem Marti with the assistance of Professor Fábio José Ayres and Assistant Professor Bárbara Tieko Agena.
+It was made  as a project for Data Science class at Insper by Victor Vergara Arcoverde de A. Cavalcanti and Edgard Ortiz Neto with the assistance of Professor Fábio José Ayres and Assistant Professor Bárbara Tieko Agena.

 For training we are using all the data of all fights in the UFC history.
 At the moment we are only using the data for Heavyweight for testing purposes.